WICG/scheduling-apis/misc/userspace-task-models.md

 ### Entry Point or Continuation?

-Our assumption was that all continuations are (or will be) scheduled with the (not-yet-implemented) `yield()` API, but applications currently use the *same* APIs for scheduling tasks as they do for continuations.
+Our assumption was that all continuations are (or will be) scheduled with the (not-yet-implemented) `scheduler.yield()` API, but applications currently use the *same* APIs for scheduling tasks as they do for continuations.
 For example, consider breaking up a long task into two halves with `postTask()`:

 ```javascript
 function task() {